 "Appendix F, which contains the Baw Baw standard urban street cross sections, is provided as a seperate [typo] document which is available on the Baw Baw Shire Council website".

-This note should be removed; a simplified note is recommended (above) to be included for Appendix F.
+This note to be removed, a simplified note is recommended (above) to be included for Appendix F.

-Matters relevant to Appendix F - Cross sections
+Other matters relevant to Appendix F - Cross sections